nicr9/greptools/README.md

 ## About

-Pygt is a simple keyword search cli tool similar to `grep` or `ack`.
+`pygt' is a simple keyword search cli tool similar to `grep` or `ack`.
 Where it differs is that it lists resulting lines by the method and/or class they belong to.

-Pygt is specifically for searching Python source code and will only look inside .py files.
+`pygt` is specifically for searching Python source code and will only look inside .py files.
 It initially uses `grep` to perform the actual searching, and for each result it opens the file and reads it to decide which class/function it belongs in based on the indentation of the file.
 From this it builds a tree of the results and which it can either print out or save to a file.

 ## Usage